ToraNova/rapidflask/server/readme.txt

 [   sys for system user / config and usertype and other perma tables [   deploy for non-perma database models (resources)
 [   cleaned up the templating / interface packages

+update7   22/04/19---10:59am
+[+ renamed to rapidflask since it is no longer 'minimal' [+ introduced realtime login logs (learning how to use emit correctly) [  emits now can be used outside of namespaced
+[  source.py now source based rather than a functional one.